Nimbarka Sampradaya: Vedāntakāmadhenu Daśaślokī

-Nimbarka Sampradaya Devacāryas
+Nimbarka Sampradaya Devachāryas

 Sri Bhatta

 As themes of Radha and Krishna gained popularity, Keshava Kashmiri's disciple Sribhatta in the 15th century, amplified Nimbarka's insights and brought Radha Krishna once more into the theological forefront through the medium of brajbhasha.
 A range of poets and theologians who flourished in the milieu of Vrindavana, Vallabha, Surdas, rest of Vallabha's disciples, Svami Haridas, Chaitanya Mahaprabhu and the Six Goswamis of Vrindavana were influenced in some manner by Sribhatta.
-The theological insights by this particular teacher were developed by his disciple Harivyasa, whose works reveal not only the theology of Radha Krisna and the sakhis the nitya nikunja lilas of goloka vrindavana, but also embody a fairly developed vedantic theory propagating the unique branch of bedhaabedha philosophy, ultimately the legacy of Nimbarka's original re-envisaging role of Radha.
+The theological insights by this particular teacher were developed by his disciple Harivyasa, whose works reveal not only the theology of Radha Krisna and the sakhis the nitya nikunja lilas of goloka vrindavana, but also embody a fairly developed vedantic theory propagating the unique branch of Bhedabheda philosophy, ultimately the legacy of Nimbarka's original re-envisaging role of Radha.

-Svāmī Harivyāsa Devacārya (c.1470-1540 CE)
+Śrī Harivyāsa Devacārya (c.
+1443–1543 CE)

-Svāmī Harivyāsa Devacārya (c.1470-1540 CE), the 35th leader, reformed the tradition.
-He was given the śālagrāma deity known as Śrī Sarveśvara that was handed down through time it is believed from Nimbārka himself.
-He anointed twelve of his senior disciples to lead missions throughout the land.
-The most famous are Svāmī Paraśurāma Devācārya (c.1525-1610 CE) and Svāmī Svabhūrāma Devācārya (fl.
+Harivyasa devacharya (c.
+15th Century, was an Indian philosopher, theologian and poet.
+He was born in a Gaud brahmin family.
+He was the 35th āchārya of the Nimbārka Sampradāya.
+He lived in Vrindavana.
+He was a disciple of Śrī Śrībhaṭṭa Devāchārya ji and his nom-de-plume was Hari Priyā.
+He also sent his twelve main disciples on missionary work throughout the India each of which founded their own sub-lineage, a few exists today.
+The most famous are Svāmī Paraśurāma Devācārya (c.
+1525–1610 CE) and Svāmī Svabhūrāma Devācārya (fl.
 16th century).

-Svāmī Svabhūrāma Devācārya (fl.16th century CE)
+Svāmī Svabhūrāma Devācārya (fl.
+16th century CE)

-Svāmī Svabhūrāma Devācārya (fl.16th century CE) was born in Budhiya Village, outside Jagadhri and Yamunanagar near Kurukshetra in modern Haryana, India.
+Svāmī Svabhūrāma Devācārya (fl.
+16th century CE) was born in Budhiya Village, outside Jagadhri and Yamunanagar near Kurukshetra in modern Haryana, India.
 He established over 52 temples in Punjab, Haryana and Vraja during his lifetime; his current followers are found mostly in Vṛndāvana, Haryana, Punjab, Bengal, Rajasthan, Orissa, Assam, Sikkim, Bihar, other regions in Uttar Pradesh and Maharashtra, also in significant numbers in Nepal.

 In his sub-lineage, there are many branches.
 Notable saints of this sub-branch include: